rasyidfajarrrrr/uasrpl/README.md

 # group_monitor
 Simple web app to manage groups and show participants on monitors.

+A nice explanation how to use a Raspberry Pi for Digital Signage can be found here: https://www.heise.de/select/ct/2022/12/2204109513141146830.

 ## Usage
 Install all requirements before first use: